trgao10/cdlatex/README.md

 cdlatex
 =======

-Fast input methods for LaTeX environments and math
+Fast input methods for LaTeX environments and math (forked from the main home for cdlatex.el on github).
+The only change from trgao10 is adding "lr!" for auto-completing parentheses "\left\|\right\|".

-This is now the main home for cdlatex.el, the version at staff.astro.uva.nl/~dominik will be removed soon.